 Operating risk should be stable, but the firm can change its financial leverage This can affect both the cost of equtiy and capital.
-When will the firm become a mature fiirm, and what are the potential roadblocks?

 Maintaining excess returns or high growth for any length of time is difficult to do for a mature firm.